Jayadevi

-An alternative interpretation is that King Pushkara was in fact her own son and successor rather than her rival.
-Further more, while Chinese sources mention that Chenla consisted of two kingdoms in 707, it appears that Chenla consisted of several smaller polities already prior to this point and that the interpretation that this signified a split was incorrect: King Pushkara married Queen Indrani and became co-monarch of her kingdom, indicating that there already was another polity within Chenla before this.
+An alternative interpretation is that King Pushkaraksha was in fact her own son and successor rather than her rival.
+Further more, while Chinese sources mention that Chenla consisted of two kingdoms after c.
+707, it appears that Chenla consisted of several smaller polities already prior to this point and that the interpretation that this signified a split was incorrect: King Pushkaraksha married Queen Indrani and became King consort of her kingdom, indicating that there already was another polity within Chenla before this.